Wujido1234/Accelm/CodeBook.md

 * ComSet : at the end of this step, ComSet will only contain mean and std variables

 ## 3. Changing Column label of ComSet
 Create a vector of normalized feature names by eliminating trailing "()".
-T
 * FeatureNames : a vector of normalized feature names

 ## 4. Adding Subject and Activity to ComSet